gowripatil/NursingResourceLedger/README.md

 This runs rest apis at http://localhost:8080/home.
 Following are the rest apis:
 POST /auth/login - login a registered user.
 No authentication token required to access this page.
 POST /auth/signup - register a new user as Admin or Nurse.
 No authentication token required to access this page.
-GET /user/allusers - returns `Displays all users string`.
-Accessed by both nurse and admin.
-Dummy API.
-GET /user/displayuser - returns `Display only to nurse`.
-Accessed by nurse only.
-Dummy API.
-GET /user/displayadmin - returns `Display only to admin`.
-Accessed by admin only.
-Dummy API.

 GET /auth/ledger/all -- returns all ledger info
 POST /auth/ledger/add -- Adds a ledger entry